VantronBluesphere/BluesphereIIoTDoc/content/en/Key Features/Device Profiles/_index.md

 You may also use existing guides: [Send email on alarm](https://thingsboard.io/docs/user-guide/rule-engine-2-0/tutorials/send-email/) (Use part which explains ‘to email’ and ‘send email’ nodes) or [Telegram notifications](https://thingsboard.io/docs/user-guide/rule-engine-2-0/tutorials/integration-with-telegram-bot/).
 There is also an additional ‘Alarm Updated’ relation type that should be ignored in most cases to avoid duplicate notifications.

 {{< img name="Notifications-About-Alarms-1" size="large" lazy=false >}}

+### Thing Model

+Thing Model is a common model to describe the virtual counterpart of physical objects in the Web of Things.
+It provides a unified way to describe the capabilities of an IoT device with its offered data model and functions.

+The Thing Model defines 3 kinds of Interaction Affordances, named Attributes, Telemetry and RPC:

+- **Attributes**

+  Include Client attributes and Shared attributes.
+An Interaction Affordance that exposes state of an IoT device.
+This state can then be retrieved (read) and optionally updated (write).
+Devices can also choose to make Attributes observable by pushing the new state after a change.

+- **Telemetry**

+  It describes the telemetry data to be uploaded by the device.
+You can use it in Dashboard Entity Filter.

+- **RPC**

+  An Interaction Affordance that allows to invoke a function of an IoT device, which manipulates state (e.g., toggling a lamp on or off) or triggers a process on the device (e.g., dim a lamp over time).

+This setting is available in the Device Profile wizard and in the Device Profile details.

+#### Add Attributes of devices in Thing Model

+- Step1.
+Open the device profile and click "+" on the top of right.

+- Step2.
+Switch to the "Thing Model" tab and click "+" on the card "Attributes" to add new attributes.

+  {{< img name="Thing-Model-Add-Attributes-1" size="large" lazy=false >}}

+- Step3.
+Name the attribute and choose the Scope and Data Type for it.

+  {{< img name="Thing-Model-Add-Attributes-2" size="large" lazy=false >}}

+- Step4.
+You can click "+" to add multiple attributes.

+#### Add Telemetry data of devices in Thing Model

+- Step1.
+Open the device profile and click "+" on the top of right.

+- Step2.
+Switch to the "Thing Model" tab and click "+" on the card "Telemetry" to add new telemetry data.

+  {{< img name="Thing-Model-Add-Telemetry-Data-1" size="large" lazy=false >}}

+- Step3.
+Name the telemetry and choose the Data Type for it.

+  {{< img name="Thing-Model-Add-Telemetry-Data-2" size="large" lazy=false >}}

+- Step4.
+You can click "+" to add multiple telemetry data.

+#### Add RPC action of devices in Thing Model

+- Step1.
+Open the device profile and click "+" on the top of right.

+- Step2.
+Switch to the "Thing model" tab and click "+" on the card "RPC" to add new telemetry data.

+  {{< img name="Thing-Model-Add-RPC-1" size="large" lazy=false >}}

+- Step3.
+Name the RPC method and add request and response parameters for it.

+  {{< img name="Thing-Model-Add-RPC-2" size="large" lazy=false >}}

+- Step4.
+Click "Add" to add this device profile.

+#### View thing model details

+You can view thing model details in the Device Details.

+- Step1.
+Open the Device Details of one device and switch to the "Thing model" tab.

+  {{< img name="Thing-Model-View-Thing-Model-Details-1" size="large" lazy=false >}}

+- Step2.
+Use MQTTX to upload attributes to platform.

+  {{< img name="Thing-Model-View-Thing-Model-Details-2" size="large" lazy=false >}}

+- Step3.
+In the "Attributes" tab, we can see the latest attribute value.

+  {{< img name="Thing-Model-View-Thing-Model-Details-3" size="large" lazy=false >}}

+- Step4.
+Use MQTTX to upload telemetry data to platform.

+  {{< img name="Thing-Model-View-Thing-Model-Details-4" size="large" lazy=false >}}

+- Step5.
+In the "Telemetry" tab, we can see the latest telemetry data.

+  {{< img name="Thing-Model-View-Thing-Model-Details-5" size="large" lazy=false >}}

+- Step6.
+Switch to "RPC" tab, click "+" and then you can send a RPC command to device.

+  {{< img name="Thing-Model-View-Thing-Model-Details-6" size="large" lazy=false >}}

+  - Send a RPC command defined in Thing Model

+    {{< img name="Thing-Model-View-Thing-Model-Details-7" size="large" lazy=false >}}

+    Use MQTTX to upload response data to platform.

+    {{< img name="Thing-Model-View-Thing-Model-Details-8" size="large" lazy=false >}}

+    You can see the RPC log immediately.

+    {{< img name="Thing-Model-View-Thing-Model-Details-9" size="large" lazy=false >}}

+  - Send a custom RPC command

+    {{< img name="Thing-Model-View-Thing-Model-Details-10" size="large" lazy=false >}}

+    You can see the RPC log immediately.

+    {{< img name="Thing-Model-View-Thing-Model-Details-11" size="large" lazy=false >}}